 Download Whatsapp.
 I would recommend downloading this app so that you can communicate if necessary without incurring any international charges.

 It’s no secret that Lima is recognized as a gastronomical paradise.
 We loved trying new foods as well as the Peruvian twist on some of our favorites.

 Often served as an appetizer in lieu of bread or chips, I would compare it to a GIANT corn nut.
 The seasoning varied.
 We saw these crunchy snacks throughout our trip in Peru.
 (In the white bowl pictured below.)

 Arroz apeallado, delightfully seasoned rice packed full of squid, octopus, shrimp, sausage, scallops, chicken, peppers, and veggies.
-(I’m actually not huge on octopus or squid, I’ve never been particularly found of any food that’s overly chewy, nevertheless I did not mind them in this dish.)

 A Stacked Club Sandwich

 We stopped in Manolo for lunch one day and ordered a club sandwich.
 Piled high with hard boiled eggs, various deli meats, potato salad, and drizzled with 1000 island dressing, it was delightfully different than any club I’ve had.

 We ordered the Peruvian classic, saltado, a type of Peruvian stir fry.
 It was delicious and the restaurant we ordered it in, El pez, added to the overall experience with its funky-cartoon-ish atmosphere.
 Our waiter was friendly and just as much of a character.